J. G. MacManaway

 James Godfrey MacManaway, MBE (22 April 1898 – 3 November 1951) was a British Unionist politician and Church of Ireland cleric, notable for being disqualified as a Member of Parliament, owing to his status as a priest.

-Early life
+Early life and education

-James Godfrey MacManaway was born in County Tyrone in 1898, the youngest son of the Rt.
+James Godfrey MacManaway was born in County Tyrone, Ireland on 22 April 1898.
+He was the youngest son of the Rt.
 Rev. James MacManaway, Church of Ireland Bishop of Clogher.
-He was educated at Campbell College, Belfast, and Trinity College, Dublin.
+He was educated at Campbell College, then an all-boys boarding school in Belfast.
+He then studied Trinity College, Dublin.

-He served in the Royal Flying Corps during the First World War, having enlisted at the age of 17.
-In 1925 MacManaway was ordained as a priest of the Church of Ireland by the Bishop of Armagh.